 - Once fried, place these snacks onto a paper towel on a plate.
 Let them cool completely on the paper towel.
 This process allows the paper towel to soak up some of the excess oil from the frying process.

-We hope these tips and tricks were helpful for you while making kim bugak!
+I hope these tips and tricks were helpful for you while making kim bugak!
 The full recipe will be listed below at the bottom of the post.

 Rice Paper Kim Bugak (Gim Bugak) Frequently Asked Questions: